 #2: Streamlining Physical and Digital Data Supply Chains

-Once you have a private data exchange for use by your internal departments and divisions, you can consider opening the exchange up to your physical and digital supply chain suppliers.
+Once you have a data exchange for use by your internal departments and divisions, you can consider opening the exchange up to your physical and digital supply chain suppliers.
 For example, you could share data with suppliers about your inventory levels or about consumption of things they supply, so they can better meet your needs.
-Or, digital data providers could provide data directly into your private data exchange to make it immediately usable and joinable to your internal enterprise data, reducing the costs for you and your providers to transmit, store, and load the data.
+Or, digital data providers could provide data directly into your data exchange to make it immediately usable and joinable to your internal enterprise data, reducing the costs for you and your providers to transmit, store, and load the data.

 Some companies such as hedge funds and marketing agencies bring in data from many external sources.
 Some hedge funds evaluate over 1,000 potential data sets per year.
-Interestingly, a private data exchange can be used to not only connect with data that you have already purchased but also to evaluate new data assets.
-Therefore, a hedge fund could have potential data suppliers list their data on its private exchange, and the fund could explore and “shop” for data in a private data store where it is the only customer.
+Interestingly, a data exchange can be used to not only connect with data that you have already purchased but also to evaluate new data assets.
+Therefore, a hedge fund could have potential data suppliers list their data on a data exchange, and the fund could explore and “shop” for data in a data store where it is the only customer.
 Such an internal data store could also “tunnel” in data assets from the public Snowflake Data Exchange.

-Or, an existing supplier of marketing data could list some additional data sets that one of its customers could use via a private exchange on a trial basis, and if the customer finds the data sets useful, the supplier can immediately provide full access through the same exchange.
+Or, an existing supplier of marketing data could list some additional data sets that one of its customers could use via a exchange on a trial basis, and if the customer finds the data sets useful, the supplier can immediately provide full access through the same exchange.
 These arrangements can bring much greater depth of data, bidirectional and much fresher data, and greater trust and transparency to relationships between suppliers of data and physical goods and their customers.

 #3: Creating a Data Community with your Partner and Customer Ecosystem